Animals & Society Institute: Sloth

 Sloth: A Journal of Emerging Voices in Human-Animal Studies is a bi-annual peer-reviewed journal for work by current and recent undergraduates that has been published by the ASI since 2015.
 Its current editor is the philosopher Joel MacClellan.

 HAS Book Series

 The HAS Book Series is published by Brill, and was one of the first academic book series focused on animal studies.
-It is edited by Kenneth Shapiro, with an editorial board made up of Ralph Acampora, Hilda Kean, Randy Malamud, Gail Melson and Leslie Irvine.
-As of 2016, it has published 18 volumes, including both monographs and edited collections.
-Titles published to date:
+It is edited by Kenneth Shapiro, Thomas Aiello, and Gala Argent, with an editorial board made up of Ralph Acampora, Clifton Flynn, Hilda Kean, Randy Malamud, Gail Melson, Leslie Irvine, and Richie Nimmo.
+It publishes both monographs and edited collections.
+Titles include: